hqoss/rabbit_mq/README.md

 ## Configuration

-The following can be configured.
+The following options can be configured.

 ```elixir
 config :rabbit_mq,